bcgov/mem-mmti-public/openshift/maintenance/README.md

 ### Usage

-Caddy pods serving static html are deployed to our prod and test environments.
+Caddy pods serving static html are deployed to our prod environment.
 To enable maintenance mode switch the routes between the mem-public and mem-proxy-caddy services.
 A namespace (project) for deployment must be specified.

 Expected namespaces: